spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

         - containerPort: 8080
 ```

-In this code example, we deploy the [*hello-universe*](https://github.com/spectrocloud/hello-universe) demo application.
+The code snippet will deploy the [*hello-universe*](https://github.com/spectrocloud/hello-universe) demo application.

-We set two replicas for the application to simulate a distributed environment with a redundant web application deployed on Kubernetes.
-In front of them, we add a load balancer service to route requests across all replica containers as best practice to maximize the workload and to expose a single access point to the web application.
+The manifest defined two replicas for the application to simulate a distributed environment with a redundant web application deployed to Kubernetes.
+In front of them, a load balancer service is defined to route requests to both containers.
+By using a load balancer, you can expose a single access point and distribute the workload to both containers.

 For more information about the service LoadBalancer component you can refer to the [Kubernetes official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).